Changes in British English pronunciation during the twentieth century

 tine for out and about around

-mother, though also often humorously imitated, has relatively rarely been
+mother, though also often humorously imitated, was relatively rarely

 caricatured as having the same tendency.
-Yet her Christmas broadcast of
+Yet one of her Christmas broadcasts of

 - The major and almost